-A Catastrophic New Climate Report
+It’s Grim

 Some of the worst impacts of climate change can still be avoided.
 “There are still emissions pathways that would lead us to limiting warming to 1.5 degrees, but they require deep, rapid cuts in greenhouse-gas emissions,” Flato said.
 “That leaves a glimmer of optimism that we could limit warming to levels like that.”
 But it would require much more expedient action from the United States than is contemplated in, say, the bipartisan infrastructure bill that Congress is currently considering.

 The report is 3,949 pages long and synthesizes the past eight years of advances in climate science; altogether, it cites some 14,000 studies.
 It would be folly to try to summarize all that work here.
 But the bottom line is that climate science, and the cataclysm of climate change, has lurched into the present tense.
 Where scientists once warned of disasters in the distant future, now they strive to understand what has already happened—and what is too late to save.
+Here are four takeaways:

 1. Climate change is now a fact of modern life—and it will only get worse.